-However, the Manager has authorised the Distributor (or unaffiliated parties with whom the Distributor has a distribution agreement), at their discretion to impose a sales charge of up to such amount as set out below of the net subscription proceeds of investors which they introduce to the Company in the relevant Classes below.
-Any sales charge will be deducted from the subscription proceeds prior to the purchase of Shares, will not pass to the transfer agent and does not constitute an asset of the Company.
+The Manager has authorised the Distributor (or unaffiliated parties with whom the Distributor has a distribution agreement), at their discretion to impose a sales charge of up to such amount as set out below of the subscription proceeds of investors which they introduce to the Company in the relevant Classes below.
+Any sales charge will be deducted by the Administrator from the subscription proceeds prior to the purchase of Shares, and does not constitute an asset of the Company.
 Sales charges may be individually negotiated at the time of purchase.
 Banks and servicing or other agents employed as agents of Shareholders may impose administrative or other charges to be paid by Shareholders pursuant to arrangements between Shareholders and those banks or other agents.